How to Get a Remote Job if You've Never Worked Remotely

 Sr. Career Specialist at FlexJobs Explains How to Land a Remote Job

-The Resume and LinkedIn
+Optimizing Your Resume and LinkedIn for Remote Jobs

-Question: In general, how does a resume differ when applying for a remote job than a location based job?
+Question: In general, how does a resume differ when applying for a remote job than a location-based job?

 LinkedIn's Role in Landing a Remote Position